 • Our Non-GMO Sourced guidelines for suppliers do not apply to processing aids or ingredients that can be produced with the help of genetically modified organisms in fermentation processes, such as enzymes and vitamins.
 The appropriateness of using such processing aids and ingredients is evaluated on a case-by-case basis.

-• Any eggs, dairy, meat or poultry that we use in our products may come from animals that consume feed produced from GMO crops, which is common practice in the US.
-In line with the U.S. GMO labelling law that was passed in 2016, and further awaiting final regulations from the USDA, our Non-GMO Sourced guidelines for suppliers do not apply to animal feed.
+• Any eggs, dairy, meat or poultry that we use in our products may come from animals that consume feed produced from GMO crops, which is common practice in the US, and aligns with the USDA’s National Bioengineered Food Disclosure Standard regulation As such, and in line with regulations in the European Union and the US,our Non-GMO Sourced guidelines for suppliers do not apply to animal feed.

 • Products making an “organic” claim do not use GMOs as they are produced and certified in accordance with the USDA National Organic Program which does not allow GMOs.